UbiquityRobotics/ubiquity_main/git_workflow.md

 * Extensive Test Suite: The code passes an extensive test suite.

-In addition, the critera can change over time.
-The pre-alpha, the critera can be at its lowest, during alpha the bar can raise a little, and during beta even higher, etc.
+In addition, the criterion can change over time.
+The pre-alpha, the criterion can be at its lowest, during alpha the bar can raise a little, and during beta even higher, etc.

-What testing criteria should Ubiquity Robotics aspire to?
+What testing criterion should Ubiquity Robotics aspire to?
 In general, the "no regressions" criteria is that the new code does not break previously merged functionality.
 Thus, when we get the Raspberry Pi camera to work, in each subsequent